Here’s How ‘Grey’s Anatomy’ Fans Felt About The Mini ‘Charmed’ Reunion

 As The Inquisitr reported last week, this week’s episode of Grey’s Anatomy offered viewers a blast from the past.
-The episode featured guest stars Alyssa Milano and Holly Marie Combs who starred together as sisters in Charmed.
-Notably, executive producers of the medical drama Krista Vernoff and Andy Reaser were writers for the series Charmed.
+The episode featured guest stars Alyssa Milano and Holly Marie Combs, who starred together as sisters in Charmed.
+Notably, executive producers of the medical drama Krista Vernoff and Andy Reaser were writers for Charmed.

 As fans of Grey’s Anatomy and Charmed would agree, the two television shows are technically two different genres.
 So, it is debatable how much of an overlap their fan bases would have.
-Naturally, this caused some to wonder whether the miniature Charmed reunion was well-received by Grey’s Anatomy fans.
+Naturally, this caused some to wonder whether the Charmed reunion was well-received by Grey’s Anatomy fans.
 Fortunately, whether fans watched it on television or tuned in via Hulu the next day, many have had plenty of time to watch and react to the reunion on social media.

 Warning: This article contains spoilers from this week’s episode.